h-Hasib/Employee-Management-System/README.md

 ## Feedback

-This is just a basic web system for my learning perpose.
+This is just a basic web system for my learning purpose.
-I'm planning to upgrade this system with some useful features, such as: security management, performance increase, server and client side verification and validation in the upcoming updates.
+I'm planning to upgrade this system with some useful features, such as, security management, performance increase, server and client side verification and validation in the upcoming updates.

 if you've any suggestion please feel free to reach out me at hhasan.cse@gmail.com